ethereum/consensus-specs/specs/beacon-chain.md

     return new_ancestor_hashes
 ```

-A block can have 0 or more `AttestationRecord` objects
+A beacon block can have 0 or more `AttestationRecord` objects

 For each one of these attestations: